SwyftxBootcamp2022Team2/event-manager/README.md

 yarn start
 ```

-For the backend, the requirements are as follows:
+For the backend, run the following
 ```
-pip install flask
+cd event-manager
-pip install flask_alchemy
+cd backend
-pip install flask_api
+pip install requirements.txt
 ```

 Then, initialise the database and run it: